dmakariev/dmakariev.github.io/_posts/2024-04-25-advanced-spring-boot-structure-clean-architecture-modulith.md

 # Conclusion
 In this blog post, we've explored the detailed setup and configuration of a feature-based **Spring Boot** application tailored to meet the complex requirements of modern **applications** and **microservices**.
 Emphasizing **clean code** and **clean architecture**, our approach promotes **low coupling** and **high cohesion** among components.
 Through the use of Docker Compose, we've streamlined the deployment of essential services such as PostgreSQL, pgAdmin, and Zipkin, enhancing our development and **observability** environment.
 Detailed documentation and **high code coverage** are not just ideal goals but practical outcomes, achieved through our diligent use of Maven profiles.
 This **systematic approach** not only boosts development **efficiency** but also equips developers with robust tools for monitoring and managing applications effectively.
 These practices exemplify the standards necessary for building scalable, maintainable, and high-quality software, ensuring that each component operates efficiently both independently and as part of the whole system.
 ---
+# Featured In
+This article has been recognized by leading voices in the Spring and Java community, underscoring its value for developers building modern applications:
+- [This Week in Spring - April 30th, 2024](https://spring.io/blog/2024/04/30/this-week-in-spring-april-30th-2024/) - Highlighted in Spring’s official blog for its insights on modular Spring Boot applications.
+- [This Week in Spring - May 7th, 2024](https://spring.io/blog/2024/05/07/this-week-in-spring-may-7th-2024/) - Featured again by Spring.io for its practical approach to Docker and code coverage.
+- [Baeldung Java Weekly #541](https://www.baeldung.com/java-weekly-541) - Included in Baeldung’s curated Java newsletter for its comprehensive tutorial.
+- [Java Annotated Monthly – June 2024](https://blog.jetbrains.com/idea/2024/06/java-annotated-monthly-june-2024/) - Recognized by JetBrains for its advanced Spring Boot practices.
+- [These Months in Spring – May and June 2024](https://blogs.vmware.com/tanzu/these-months-in-spring-may-and-june-2024/) - Noted by VMware Tanzu for its focus on scalable microservices architecture.

+---